battlecode/battlecode-scaffold-2017/README.md

     This file.
 - `build.gradle`
     The Gradle build file used to build and run players.
-- `bc.conf`
-    The battlecode configuration file containing user settings.
 - `src/`
-    Player source code
+    Player source code.
 - `test/`
-    Player test code
+    Player test code.
+- `client/`
+    Contains the client.
-- `lib/`
+- `build/`
-    Dependencies directory
+    Contains compiled player code and other artifacts of the build process.
+Can be safely ignored.
-- `bin/`
+- `matches/`
-    The output directory for builds; can be safely ignored
+    The output folder for match files.
+- `maps/`
+    The default folder for custom maps.
+- `gradlew`, `gradlew.bat`
+    The Unix (OS X/Linux) and Windows versions, respectively, of the Gradle wrapper.
+These are nifty scripts that you can execute in a terminal to run the Gradle build tasks of this project.
+If you aren't planning to do command line development, these can be safely ignored.
-- `.ivy/`
+- `gradle/`
-    An extra directory containing ivy resources; can be safely ignored
+    Contains files used by the Gradle wrapper scripts.
+Can be safely ignored.

 ### How does Battlecode work?